'Encouraging our children to be confident and independent Mathematicians!'

-We have now introduced ‘Mastery Glasses’ as part of our teaching and learning of Maths in Y1 and Y2.
-The main aim of this is to encourage our children to use different skills when explaining their thinking as a Mathematician and when using a specific skill, are encouraged to wear the actual glasses . . . this has proved a real hit with children!
-Please see the document below for more information and a description of each coloured glasses.
-[Mastery Glasses]
+In Year 1 and Year 2, we have introduced ‘Mastery Glasses’ as part of our teaching and learning.
+The main aim of this is to encourage our children to use different skills when explaining their thinking as a Mathematician and when using a specific skill, they are encouraged to wear the actual glasses . . . this has proved a real hit with children!
+Please click on the link for more information and a description of each coloured glasses - Mastery Glasses.

 In our weekly Friday celebration assembly, we have also now introduced a ‘Magical Mathematician’ award where a child is chosen from each class to wear a special hat.
 Children can be chosen by their teacher for a number of reasons, including showing resilience when solving problems, making lots of progress in a specific area of Maths, explaining their thinking as a Mathematician etc. This has added an extra buzz in Maths lessons as children are desperate to be chosen and celebrated for their learning in Maths across the week.